The Anzac Battlefields and Beyond: A Study Tour of Gallipoli, London, Paris and the Western Front (HIST2206)

-In the unlikely event of the course not being offered in 2020, this $500 will be refunded in full by 5 December 2020.
-On 1 December 2020 a decision will be made if the course is proceeding that year.
+In the unlikely event of the course not being offered in 2023, this $500 will be refunded in full by 1 March 2023.
+In March 2023 a decision will be made if the course is proceeding that year.
 Students are again advised that they can take a loan against their HELP loan to pay for in-country courses such as this and that there is generous financial support available from the College for students in need.

 Explore Related Resources